SkyWest Airlines: Current fleet

 Note: the above chart only shows aircraft in scheduled service.
-It does not include aircraft that are: owned by SkyWest but leased to other operators, removed from service, transitioning between agreements with partners, used as spares, parked, or in the process of being parted out.
+It does not include aircraft owned by SkyWest but that are: leased to other operators, removed from service, transitioning between agreements with partners, used as spares, parked, or in the process of being parted out.

 Historical fleet

 SkyWest previously operated Embraer EMB 120 turboprop aircraft until 2015.
-The airline also operated Fairchild Swearingen Metroliner turboprops (Metro II and Metro III models).
+The airline also operated Fairchild Metroliner turboprops.
 In 1984, SkyWest was operating the largest Metro propjet fleet in the world with 26 aircraft, and by 1991 the Metro fleet had grown to 35 aircraft with 15 Brasilia propjets also being operated.
-By 1994, the first jet, a Bombardier CRJ-100, was added to the fleet and by 1996 all of the Metro propjets had been retired as they were progressively replaced with Brasilia aircraft.
+By 1994, the first jet, a Bombardier CRJ100, was added to the fleet and by 1996 all of the Metro propjets had been retired as they were progressively replaced with Brasilia aircraft.
+SkyWest was also the launch customer for the CRJ200 regional jet.

 According to the airline's website, at its inception SkyWest was operating all flights in the early 1970s with small propeller-driven, piston-engine aircraft, including: